nix-community/robotnix/docs/src/installation.md

 <!--
-SPDX-FileCopyrightText: 2020 Daniel Fullmer and robotnix contributors
+SPDX-FileCopyrightText: 2021 Daniel Fullmer and robotnix contributors
 SPDX-License-Identifier: MIT
 -->

-# Installing for the first time and with verified boot
+# Installing for the first time with (optional) verified boot

+> The following instructions are specific to Pixel phones using either the
+> Vanilla or GrapheneOS flavors.
+For LineageOS, please refer to upstream
+> device-specific documentation on how to install LineageOS builds on your
+> device.

 It is assumed that you have successfully built your factory image and signed it with your own keys, either by using the `factoryImg` Nix output or by running